tymtravellr/linkify-client/README.md

 Linkify is a simple project that allows users to manage and share their social media links.
 Follow the instructions below to set up and run the project.

+Before running the project, make sure you have `Node.js` and `npm` installed on your machine.

 ## Installation

-To install and run the Linkify client locally, follow these steps:
+To install and run, follow these steps:

 1. Clone the repository:
 ```bash